pamgluss/docker_fibonacci/README.md

 # Dockerized Fibonacci Calculator
-Code for Docker &amp; Kubernetes course
+Code for a project to practice writing a frontend and APIs in a few different frameworks.

 ## Overview
-This is a very simple application that illustrates how to set up a multi container project that has automated deployment through Travis CI to AWS Elastic Beanstalk.

-## Dependencies
-Requires Docker installed locally.

 ## Running Locally

-`docker-compose up --build`
+* Run `docker-compose up` or `docker-compose up --build`
+* View the site at http://localhost:3050/

 ## Testing
-TBD

 ## Contributing
 TBD